tin2tin/Pallaidium/README.md

 # Generative AI - Text to Video, Image and Audio in Blender
-AI generate video and audio from text prompts.
+AI generate video, image and audio from text prompts.

 ## Features
 * Text to video